dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 The `Swashbuckle.AspNetCore.SwaggerUi` package provides a bundle of Swagger UI's web assets for use in apps.
 This package can be used to render a UI for the generated document.
 To configure this, install the `Swashbuckle.AspNetCore.SwaggerUi` package.

 Enable the swagger-ui middleware with a reference to the OpenAPI route registered earlier.
-To limit information disclosure and security vulnerability concerns, ***only enable Swagger UI in development environments.***
+To limit information disclosure and security vulnerability, ***only enable Swagger UI in development environments.***

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_swaggerui)]